cunarist/rinf/documentation/docs/writing-code.md

 We've covered how to pass signals between Dart and Rust in the previous tutorial section.
 Now Let's delve into the meaning of each field of a signal.

 - **Field `message`:** It represents a message of a type defined by Protobuf.
-It's important to note that creating Protobuf messages larger than a few megabytes is not recommended.
-For large data, split them into multiple signals, or use `blob` instead.
 This field is mandatory.

-- **Field `blob`:** This is a bytes array designed to handle large data, potentially up to a few gigabytes.
+- **Field `blob`:** This is a field designed to handle large binary data, potentially up to a few gigabytes.
 You can send any kind of binary data you wish, such as a high-resolution image or file data.
 This field is optional and can be set to `null` or `None`.

+It's important to note that creating a Protobuf `message` larger than a few megabytes is not recommended.
+For large data, split them into multiple signals, or use `blob` instead.

 ### Efficiency